aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-post.rst

     Details about the matched license or license rule are not included with the license matches for license detections by default.
-These are instead reported optionally and seperately as codebase-level reference data.
+These are instead reported optionally and separately as codebase-level reference data.
 There are two codebase-level attributes added with the ``--license-references`` option:

     - ``license_references`` with details from scancode licenses (which are each a